Related pages: Toxic Pollution | Reporting Environmental Violations

 What should you do if you discover an oil spill and there appears to be no government officials on scene?

-1) If the oil is spilled in coastal waters or the ocean (including land based spills that are entering coastal waters via storm drains or streams), immediately call the National Response Center at 1-800-424-8802.
+1) If the oil is spilled in coastal waters or the ocean (including land based spills that are entering coastal waters via storm drains or streams), also call the National Response Center at 1-800-424-8802.
 If you are the owner or operator of the vessel causing the spill you have a legal responsibility to call this number.
 Area local, state, and federal officials should also call this number if they are notified of a coastal or ocean spill.

 2) For land based spills, (and for coastal spills after calling the National Response Center number above), call your fire department and report the spill (in most towns the fire department can be reached by dialing 911).
 Generally, they will begin reporting the spill to other municipal departments and state agencies once they arrive on scene, but it would help for you to also go to step 3.

 3) Call Massachusetts DEP emergency spill toll-free hotline at 1-888-304-1133.
-To report an environmental crime (e.g. intentional illegal dumping) call the state’s Environmental Strike Force at 1-888-VIOLATE.
+To report an environmental crime (e.g. intentional illegal dumping) call the state’s Environmental Crimes Bureau at (617) 727-2200.

 By calling all these parties, you help ensure a quick and favorable response to spills of oil or other toxic materials.